sgminer-dev/sgminer/winbuild/README.txt

 Also, for x64, after you follow all the steps and you are ready to build.
 Go to "Project Properties -> VC++ Directories -> Library Directories" and add this folder to the library list: C:\Program Files\Microsoft SDKs\Windows\v7.1\Lib\x64

+To run sgminer built using Visual Studios you will need to have Microsoft Visual C++ 2010 Redistributable Package (x86 or x64 depending on your sgminer version) installed.

 Installing dependencies
 -----------------------